afsulthon/dummy-repo/README.md

-# sinau-github
+# dummy-repo
-Sinau nggunakake Git lan GitHub adhedhasar pandhuan saka bootcamp Lab RPL ITS 2022
+a repository for doing whatever i want in GitHub